 “not touch” something, it actually has to copy that something to the

 The processors should be aware of manifest files.
 This means that the processor:

 outfolder).
 Typical example is modification of table columns which must be reflected in the manifest.

 Keep in mind that processors can be chained; you can, for example, rely on

 If the above conditions are not met, then another processor should be added before yours.
 I.e. you should keep the processor simple and delegate the assumptions to other processors (and document them).
 If possible the processor should also assume that the CSV files are headless and stored in arbitrary sub-folders.
-When implemented with this assumption the processor will support [sliced tables](sliced tables.
-If the above conditions are not met, then another processor should be added before yours.
-I.e., you should keep the processor simple and delegate the assumptions to other processors.
-Make sure to document them.
+When implemented with this assumption the processor will support sliced tables.

 The process of processor registration is the same as publishing any other component.
 However, many of the fields do not apply, because processors have no UI.
 The following fields are important: